Tuesday, May 6, 2008

 Do you need a Wedding Planner?

-It's engagement season!
-Congratulations to all of those newly engaged couples.
-One of the very first steps in the wedding planning process is to decide if you need a wedding planner.
 This is a question that often comes up.
 There tends to be a misconception that a bride thinks she can handle everything on her own or with the help of family.
 And, maybe she can.
 Tons of weddings take place everyday without a planner.

 Ask yourself some questions.